Windows81/Roblox-Freedom-Distribution/Guides/RedirectAppDataDirectory/README.md

 ![alt text](image.png)

+If you get multiple results, clicking on just one will suffice.

 ```
 004BAF15 | 68 FC181301              | push robloxplayerbeta.11318FC                          | 11318FC:"logs"
 004BAF1A | 6A 00                    | push 0                                                 |